anonymous6496/rebuttal/rebuttal.md

 We refer to answer 6- made to reviewer maGM.

-## Choice of methods studies and reproduced
+## Choice of methods studied and reproduced

 4- *Why is the paper focused only on transfer learning and not on meta-learning approaches?
 The current study is not comprehensive.*